SoftwarePhil/FilterFox/README.md

 3. change application/config/database to match your database info

-4. now you are good to go!
+4. now you are good to go! (another_branch if using cloud9)